KSP-CKAN/CKAN/README.md

 ## Helping the development

 The CKAN client is written in C#, targets Mono 4.0, and lives in the `CKAN` directory of this repository.
-Contributions are welcome.

-## How I find out or help more?
+Contributions are welcome:

 * We have [a wiki](https://github.com/KSP-CKAN/CKAN/wiki) that you are encouraged to use and contribute to.